Everything we know about the 7-Eleven shootings and the missing gunman

 7-Eleven robberies: At least 2 shot dead in 6 incidents across SoCal

-A manhunt is continuing across Southern California as police search for a lone gunman who may be responsible for up to six armed robberies at various 7-Elevens in which two people were killed and three wounded.
+Law enforcement officers on Friday arrested two suspects in connection to the spate of armed robberies at 7-Eleven stores in which two people were killed and three others wounded.

-The suspect unleashed the five-hour wave of violence in the early hours of 11 July, the same day the convenience store company celebrated its 95th anniversary.
+Police were initally searching for a single gunman who unleashed the five-hour wave of violence in the early hours of 11 July, the same day the convenience store company celebrated its 95th anniversary, but have now arrested multiple individuals in connection with the crime spree.
+They are expected to make more information about the arrests and the state of the investigation available on Friday evening.

 The attacks forced the brand’s parent company to urge stores in the Los Angeles area to close on Monday night, following the earlier attacks in the cities of Ontario, Upland, Riverside, Santa Ana, Brea, and La Habra.